Statewide Alcohol.Think Again

 - Create and put in place an alcohol management policy

-By completing levels 1-3, clubs will reach the top of the Good Sports program and continue to maintain their level 3 status, creating opportunities for more participants, spectators and sponsors, along with a greatly improved environment for children and families.
+By completing levels 1-3, clubs will reach the top of the Good Sports accreditation and continue to maintain their level 3 status, creating opportunities for more participants, spectators and sponsors, along with a greatly improved environment for children and families.

 Good Sports will work with your club to build a healthier environment by: